Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons

+We first compare Eq.~\eqref{dcmod_6} with the Altshuler-Aronov correction arising from the screened Coulomb interaction.
+This correction can be obtained by setting $\w_Z=0$ in Eq.~\eqref{dcmod_6} and replacing $\chi^R_{\pm\mp}$ by the propagator for the diffusive charge fluctuations~\cite{altshulerBOOK85,leeRMP85}.
+In 2D, this leads to an insulating correction $\de\s_c=-c_c\s_0\ln\round{\hbar/k_BT\tau}$, where $c_c$ is an order-1 constant~\cite{altshulerJETP79,altshulerPRL80}.
+Unlike the Coulomb case, impurity ladders in Figs.~\ref{fig3}(d,e) connect electrons with opposite spins, which accumulate different phases through the ladder due to the Zeeman field.
+This generates a shift in the diffuson pole along the frequency axis by $\pm\w_Z$ and renders the $\bq$-integral divergent at $\W=\pm\w_Z$.
+This divergence occurs due to the long-wavelength sector of the diffuson; at finite temperatures, this infrared divergence can therefore be cut off by the electrons' inelastic dephasing length $\ell_\f$.
+We implement this cutoff by replacing $Dq^2\rightarrow D(q^2+\ell_\f^{-2})$ in the diffuson.

-\textit{Discussion}:~To tune the FI into the normal phase, a large enough magnetic field is needed to overcome the easy-plane anisotropy.
-From the point of view of practicality, it is preferable that this anisotropy is not too strong.
-A suitable FI for this purpose is K$_2$CuF$_4$, which is an $S=1/2$, quasi-2D, square-lattice FI with a weak easy-plane anisotropy of the order $\approx0.22$~K~\cite{funahashiSSC76}.
-A $T=0$ BEC transition in this material was achieved at a critical field of $H_c(T=0)\approx2.4$~kOe~\cite{hirataPRB17}, and this critical field was found to decrease linearly with temperature, i.e., $H_c(T)=H_c(T=0)-aT$ ($a$ is a real constant), which is in agreement with the theory of the 2D BEC universality class~\cite{sachdevBOOK11}, and vanish at $T\approx6$~K. These results allow BEC experiments to be carried out for weak to moderate magnetic field strengths at a fixed temperature in the range $0<T\lesssim6$~K.
+In evaluating Eq.~\eqref{dcmod_6}, we consider a candidate material suitable for testing our findings: K$_2$CuF$_4$ is an $S=1/2$, quasi-2D, square-lattice FI with an exchange parameter $J=23$~K and easy-plane anisotropy of $0.22$~K~\cite{funahashiSSC76}.
+A $T\approx0$ BEC transition was achieved in this material at a critical field of $H_c(T\approx0)\approx2.4$~kOe~\cite{hirataPRB17}, and this critical field was found to decrease linearly with temperature, i.e., $H_c(T)=H_c(T\approx0)-aT$, in agreement with the theory of the 2D BEC universality class~\cite{sachdevBOOK11}, and vanish at $T\approx6$~K.